Fusion-Party-Aus/Formal-Documents/Constitution.md

 3. The Treasurer must keep in their custody, or under their control—

-   1. the financial records for the current financial year; and
+   a) the financial records for the current financial year; and

    2. any other financial records, as authorised by the Committee.